vitalie/dotvim/bundle/vim-angular/README.md

 will toggle the spec between "it" and "iit."
 This works especially well if you have a karma watch going, as shown in the [screencast][screencast].

+You are able to do the same with a describe block using the run block command:

+    :AngularRunSpecBlock

+or the corresponding mapping:

+    <leader>rb

 ### Syntastic syntax checker ignores

 You know how you use syntastic to check your syntax as you edit, because